virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeAddNode

-The event will be triggered before adding a new node to an environment.
-The *onBeforeAddNode* event will be executed for each newly added node.
+The event is triggered before adding a new node to an environment.
+The *onBeforeAddNode* event is executed for each newly added node.

 There are the following available node groups:

 - *balancer*

 - *compute*

 - *cache*

 - *database*

 - *storage*

 - *VPS*

 - *build*

 - *docker*

 **Event Placeholders:**